permazen/permazen/permazen-demo/src/demo/README-RAFT.txt

 Let A, B, C, ... represent the nodes in the cluster.
 In this example the identity of A is "nodeA" and the IP address of A is "A.A.A.A".

+A Raft database stores its persistent state in two separate places: the `--raft-dir' stores state associated with the Raft protocol itself, such as uncommitted log entries.
+Raft also needs an AtomicKVStore to store the local copy of the state machine (i.e., the actual key/value pairs) as well as some additional associated meta-data.
+The exmaple below configures an AtomicArrayKVStore but other options exist as well.

-If the nodes are running on the same host, you need to specify different TCP ports, either by appending them to the address like `127.0.0.1:1001' or by using the `--raft-port' flag.
+By default, Raft nodes bind to port 9660.
+If your nodes are running on the same host, you need to specify a different TCP port for each node by either appending them to the address like `127.0.0.1:1001' using the `--raft-port' flag.

  1. Choose a directory for the Raft persistent state on each machine.
     In this example we'll use ~/.raftX for machine X.